For Indiana's conservative rebels, fighting Obamacare worth risk

 "I think we've been able to prove in this state, statistically, that balanced budgets create stable economies, create jobs, and there is a way out of the mess we're in at the federal level," said Walorski, who once described herself as a "pit bull" in the state capitol.

-Freshman Representative Susan Brooks, a former U.S. attorney in Indiana, has local, state and federal government experience, most recently as general counsel for the state's network of community colleges.

-The group often repeats a Daniels mantra: "You'd be amazed at how much government you won't miss."
+They often repeat a Daniels mantra: "You'd be amazed at how much government you won't miss."

 But Daniels himself has admitted that it would not be easy to apply the strategy of Indiana to the federal budget, with its entitlement programs and other entrenched spending.